How Does Texas Roadhouse Tenderize Their Steaks? 4 Methods Explained

 The doneness of the meat is determined by its internal temperature during cooking.
 This can be checked with a meat thermometer.

-If you’re going for well-done steaks, the temperature should be around 156°F. For rare steaks, the temperature should be around 120°F, or 129°F if you prefer medium-rare steaks.
+For well-done steaks, the ideal temperature is around 156°F. For rare steaks, the temperature should be around 120°F, or 129°F for medium-rare.

 Wrapping it Up